Cardoso, South Carolina drub NC State, advances to women's basketball championship - UPI.com

 "It was not an easy win, although the score may say differently," Gamecocks coach Dawn Staley said.
 "We had to play for 40 minutes to win the basketball game.
 I'm really proud of them and their effort to get to the Final Four."

-The top overall seed in the 2024 NCAA Division I women's basketball tournament will test their undefeated (37-0) record Sunday in the national title game against No. 1 Iowa or No. 3 UConn.
+The top overall seed in the 2024 NCAA Division I women's basketball tournament will test their undefeated (37-0) record Sunday in the national title game against No. 1 Iowa.
 The Gamecocks will attempt to win their second title in three years.

 The Gamecocks and Wolfpack exchanged the lead several times throughout the first quarter and Friday's game was tied 16-16 to start the second.
 The Gamecocks outscored their foes 16-15 to carry a 32-31 lead into the break.